All About Mt. Olive

-A Community Proposition
+Making the Best Pickles: A Community Proposition

 It all started in the mid-1920s with Shikrey Baddour, a Lebanese immigrant from nearby Goldsboro, who saw opportunity in the wasted cucumber crops of area farmers.
-Baddour came up with the idea of buying the cucumbers, putting them in a brining tank and selling the brined cucumbers, or brine stock, to other pickle firms.
+Baddour came up with the idea of buying the cucumbers, putting them in a brining tank and selling the salt brined cucumbers, or brine stock, to other pickle firms.
 Baddour enlisted the aid of George Moore, a sailor from Wilmington who had worked in a Castle Hayne pickle plant.
 The plan didn’t work the way they had envisioned, however: they had no buyers for their product.

 By January 1926, a new plan was put into place through the efforts of a group of local business people who formally established the Mt.
 Olive Pickle Company, Inc. to pack and sell its own pickles.
 Thirty-seven original shareholders put forward the capital to get the company started in what all viewed as a “community proposition.”
 The first board of directors was led by H.M.
 Cox Sr., president, I.F.
 Witherington, vice president, and C.W.
 Oliver, secretary-treasurer.
 The board hired Moore as factory superintendent and Baddour as salesman, and it purchased one acre of land from farmer J.A.
 Westbrook for $1,000.
 The land is part of the current manufacturing site today.
 Westbrook’s home still stands across from the plant.

-Early records indicate that all production that first year was done by hand: the cucumbers were taken from the vats to nearby tables, where old coffee pots were used to pour syrup into jars.
+Early records indicate that all production in that first year was done by hand: the cucumbers were taken from the vats to nearby tables, where old coffee pots were used to pour syrup into jars.

-Ahead of Its Time
+A Pickle Company Ahead of Its Time

 Later, in 1959, it put into place an Employee Community Fund.
 The program started with about $1,000.
 Over the years, the fund, governed by a committee of employees, has contributed hundreds of thousands of dollars to community organizations.
 Today, participating employees contribute 30 cents out of every $100 of gross wages, which the company matches.